Robinlovelace/bikeR/stat19.md

 focussed on geographical factors at the local level.
-This paper addresses this research gap by analysing a geo-referenced dataset of bicycle accidents, taken from the UK's STATS19 dataset (2005 - 2013).
-To enable detailed analysis at the local level, Yorkshire and the Humber was selected as the study area, which has a low rate of cycling overall, but high rates of cycling in the cities of York and Hull.
+This paper addresses this research gap by analysing a geo-referenced dataset of bicycle accidents, taken from the UK's STATS19 dataset (2005 - 2012).
+We investigate incidents involving cyclists within the case study area of West Yorkshire, an area that has a historically low cycling rate but very high ambitions following investment to promote cycling in the area.
-Descriptive statistics and statistical tests are used to identify the characteristic features of bicycle incidents and how they differ, on average, from other road traffic accidents.
+Descriptive statistics and statistical tests are used to identify the characteristic features of bicycle incidents and how they differ, on average, from other types of crashes.
 Spatial statistics are used to characterise the distribution of injuries to cyclists, allowing inferences about the relative risks associated with various geographically distributed